 There is no joy in the world like operating a machine tool which you have built yourself!
-The Acto super shaper is such a machine.
+These Acto Super 8 Metal Shaper machine plans are from just such a machine.
 It is the ideal companion to your milling machine performing tasks in many cases quicker, in many cases easier & sometimes doing a job that hitherto was impossible or difficult with the conventional milling machine.
 A shaper is brilliant for plate work, cuts any angle, dovetails or V shapes all with a single tool, machines gears & racks, cuts internal & external keyways, has considerably deeper machining ability than the longest extension end or slot mill plus a large variety of specialised machining.
 No, it will never replace a milling machine, but having both will increase your machining ability immensely.

 Single point machining is certainly the cheapest & easiest machining & most tools with the exception of special form tools simply sharpened by hand.

 Shapers (& planers), originally designed at the end of the 19th century worked well into the 1940’s & in most cases were the only machine tools in a workshop, but were gradually overtaken by the milling machine & shapers delegated to “hack” work.
 As a man that has worked with shapers all his life, I am happy to see a resurgence of interest in this much

 The Acto super 8 shaper was designed several years ago, but now has been totally redesigned for ease of building in thesmall workshop allowing the large column to be built in three